 For K-12 students eligible for English language learner (ELL) services.

-The documents below contain items that have been used on previous MEAP tests.
-These released items may be copied and distributed freely.
+The documents below contain items with information from previous MEAP tests.
+These Item Descriptors may be copied and distributed freely.